benjojo/AnyCatch/README.md

 <h3>Anycast primer</h3>

-Before I start this, I just want to go though what a anycast actually is.
+Before I start this, I just want to go though what an anycast actually is.
-Most programmers who have done networking have heard the comparison between a IP address and a telephone number, if you want to explain the idea of a anycast IP address to someone, I believe that the most simple way is to explain that if your computer is `34.24.77.2` (not my IP, not even routable) and lets say the direct translation to a phone number was `0121 441 526` and a anycast IP was `3.22.51.1`.
+Most programmers who have done networking have heard the comparison between a IP address and a telephone number, if you want to explain the idea of an anycast IP address to someone, I believe that the most simple way is to explain that if your computer is `34.24.77.2` (not my IP, not even routable) and lets say the direct translation to a phone number was `0121 441 526` and an anycast IP was `3.22.51.1`.
 Then its phone number would be like that of `999` (For Americans `911`, Other EU places `112`)
 This kind of number is the "anycast" of telephone systems, because that phone number will be directed to the most *preferable* (hopefully the closest) call center in your region, this is why if I was to dial `999` in London, I would most likely be sent to a call center in London to take my emergency call, rather to one in Scotland.
 Networks do the same thing basically.
 Here is a small drawing of a network setup: